 - Existence of many inferior products: As mentioned above, if you don’t research your vinyl product before buying it, you may end up with a shoddy material with poor insulation and durability.

 - Susceptibility to damage during installation: It may also warp with time.
-Make sure you work with a professional that stands by their work, like Homespire Windows and Doors.
+Make sure you work with a professional that stands by their work.

 - Expansion and contraction with temperature changes: This means the seals at the glass may break, allowing moisture and air to infiltrate.